 Hailing from Chicago’s renowned Wax Trax!
-Records stable of recording artists, MY LIFE WITH THE THRILL KILL KULT have been conjuring up sonic tales of sex, blasphemy and kitschy horror since 1987.
-Along with label mates such as Front 242, Ministry and KMFDM, TKK (as often abbreviated), helped develop the industrial music genre, but they themselves continued to evolve, creating one of the most diverse repertoires in modern day music.
-Their sound can be described as electronic rock, heavily influenced by both disco and funk.
-One of their most distinctive characteristics is the use of spoken-word samples lifted from B-movies laced throughout their songs.
-Since debuting, they have released 13 studio albums, and their music has been featured in a variety of films, television/cable shows and soundtracks.
+Records stable of recording artists, My Life With The Thrill Kill Kult have been conjuring up sonic tales of sex, blasphemy and kitschy horror since 1987.
+Along with label mates such as Front 242 and Ministry, TKK helped develop the industrial music genre, but they themselves continued to evolve their sound over the years, creating one of the most diverse repertoires in modern music.
+They can be described as electronic rock, heavily influenced by both disco and punk, yet the echoes of lounge, glam, surf and new wave can also be heard.
+The use of spoken-word samples lifted from B-movies laced between sleek and slithering vocals gives the band their signature mark.
+They have released 13 albums, a slew of remixes and compilations, and their music has appeared in a wide variety of films, shows and soundtracks.

 Artist Franke Nardiello and musician Marston Daley, two Chicago neighbors who enjoyed late night binges watching trashy exploitation flicks and horror movies, wanted to make their own film to be called “My Life With The Thrill Kill Kult”.
 While the project never came to fruition, they wrote some music to be the accompanying soundtrack.
 Both worked at the Wax Trax! record store, and when label founders Jim Nash and Dannie Flesher heard the songs, they were intrigued.
 Using the title of the film as the name of the band, they released a 3-song EP in early 1988.
 The response was overwhelming, and it was clear fans wanted to hear more.